dmitriykuptsov/soho-vpn-over-tls/README.md

 # Testing the VPN

 Now you should have VPN up and running.
-Lets make few tests.
+First configure default route on your local machine so that it points to VPN box.
+Now, lets make few tests.

 Open your web browser, type ya.ru, for example, and check your IP address - it should be the IP address of the VPN server if